 If you want your tea brewing to be as easy as “just add (hot) water,” you can still enjoy whole leaf tea.
-More and more companies are offering their full-leaf teas packaged into pyramid bags (pyramid-shaped bags) and tea pouches / ”tea socks” (basically plus-sized teabags made of cloth or paper-type materials), which allow for fuller infusions that traditional teabags.
+More and more companies are offering their full-leaf teas packaged into pyramid bags (pyramid-shaped bags) and tea pouches or ”tea socks” (basically plus-sized teabags made of cloth or paper-type materials), which allow for fuller infusions than traditional teabags.
 Likewise, some companies are launching lines of upscale teabags with higher grades of tea leaves than traditional teabags.
 They’re not whole-leaf, but they’re better than your average teabag.

 Tea Balls and Tea Pouches

 Tea balls are classic and easy enough to use, but they are flawed.
 Cheap tea balls tend to fall apart after a short period of use.
 Invest a little extra in a good quality tea ball, teastick, or similar tea strainer instead of the dollar store varieties.